Who can apply?

 30 grants were awarded, varying from £90 to £500 and averaging £292.
 The successful applicants have included those studying at Roseland College, Truro College, St Austell College and various universities.
 In addition, there have been those going into apprenticeships and into a first job.

 The type of items funded have included: books for studies, uniforms, sports equipment, travel costs associated with apprenticeships and jobs, laptops, professional training courses, and participation in the Duke of Edinburgh award.

 In all cases, the successful applicants have been in financial need either through being in receipt of certain benefits or demonstrating particular circumstances that the trustees felt merited the awards.

 How to apply

 Application forms can be downloaded from the website and must be completed by the applicant if over 18 years, or by the applicant’s parent if under 18 years.
 Or contact one of the trustees for a form.

-The Fund is open for applications.
-It will close on 10 January 2020.
+The Fund is closed for applications.
+The next funding round will be in June/July 2020.

 An application form in pdf format can be downloaded here Application form